Silver Shadow Mini Umbrella Review

 Silver Shadow Mini Umbrella Review – First Glance

-The Silver Shadow Umbrella is collapsible, and I did wonder out loud at it’s durability.
+The Silver Shadow Umbrella is collapsible, and I did wonder out loud at its durability.
 Would the small hinges hold up to hard use?
 Were heavy winds going to collapse the little umbrella when I needed it most?
 Fortunately, I was able to test it out in some decent storms.

 Handle & Shaft

 The small handle on the umbrella is made of hard plastic and seems durable.
 The short length makes it awkward to mount on the sternum shift of my pack, but I’m working on a couple of ideas to make the rigging more stable.
-Note that Six Moon Designs also offers a Hands Free Rigging Kit.
+Note that Six Moon Designs also offers a Hands-Free Rigging Kit.

 The Silver Shadow Mini’s exterior is silver.
-This along with the black underside should reduce temperatures.
-The umbrella I took on other hikes did not have these advantages, and still significantly reduced heat for me.
-I don’t think I would have been able to easily hike in temperatures over 100 degrees without an umbrella.
+This, along with the black underside, should reduce temperatures.
+The umbrella I took on other hikes did not have these advantages and still significantly reduced heat for me.
+I don’t think I would have easily been able to hike in temperatures over 100 degrees without an umbrella.

 Silver Shadow Mini Umbrella Review – Materials/Construction

 The construction of the Silver Shadow Mini is solid.
-It was easy to open, and all of the small, seemingly fragile hinges clicked easily into place.
+It was easy to open, and all of the small, seemingly fragile hinges clicked quickly into place.
 The material used for the umbrella itself is also durable.
 Little canine toenails failed to puncture the fabric.

-Silver Shadow Mini Umbrella – Performance/Final Thoughts
+Silver Shadow Mini Umbrella – Post-Hike Performance